Telephone triage - -

 “We've learned that automation does not eliminate errors.
 Rather, it changes the nature of the errors that are made, and it makes possible new kinds of errors.
 The bottom line is this: Systems that integrate the best of human abilities and technology are the safest for all concerned”.
 Captain Sully Sullenberger, Pilot, “Miracle on the Hudson”

-Evidence-based Medicine & Policy
+Evidence-based Medicine & Policy in Telephone Ttriage

 I recently heard a story of a 74-year-old female patient suffering from severe post-operative pain.
 She called the advice nurse on a Saturday morning, requesting that she be seen.
 The response (in two different calls with two different clinicians) was that “it is our policy to not give advice to post operative patients.
 Call back on Monday morning when the Surgery Department is open”.
 What type of evidence could possibly support this misguided and dangerous policy?
 Is it not abundantly clear that the purpose of telephone triage is to facilitate safe, timely access?
 Is it not true that symptoms may be time sensitive, and that care delayed may be seen as care denied?